Particular/docs.particular.net/nservicebus/transports/transactions_scope-options_core_[,4).partial.md

 ## Controlling transaction scope options

-The following options for transaction scopes used during message processing can be configured.W
+The following options for transaction scopes used during message processing can be configured.

 ### Isolation level